oprojects/rootkernel/README.md

 ## Limitations
-* It dont support declare functions in cell, but classes is supported if methods are declare inside
+* It dont support declare functions and classes without magic %%cpp
 * The plot just work if the method Draw is called by TCanvas's object
-* It dont c++ tracebacks
-* Magics not implemented yet.
+* The output stdout/stderr just can buffer 1Mb

 ## Install